NAK Azot achieves world-class granulated calcium ammonium nitrate

 The MBHE technology Solex uses was already at work and demonstrating its value in nearly 150 fertilizer production facilities around the world.
 It was accepted as the technology of choice for new facilities, including the latest generation of urea facilities being constructed in the United States, and an exceptional option to retrofit mature operations.

-Solex Thermal Science first introduced its revolutionary technology, indirect contact product cooling, to the market in the early 1990’s.
-In a scenario not unlike NAK Azot’s case, it was faced with the high costs and limitations of retrofitting an existing fertilizer facility with direct contact cooling technology.
+Solex Thermal Science first introduced MBHEs with vertical plate technology to the market in the early 1990’s.
+In a scenario not unlike NAK Azot’s case, it was faced with the high costs and limitations of retrofitting an existing fertilizer facility with direct-contact cooling technology.
 Rather than accept the available options, it developed a simple, elegant heat exchange technology based on indirect heat transfer that delivered and surpassed expectations on multiple industry challenges.

-The Solex cooler combines the science of mass flow with the thermal efficiency of plate heat exchange design.
+The technology combines the science of mass flow with the thermal efficiency of plate heat exchange design.
 In the case of NAK Azot, bulk solids pass in mass flow through vertical banks of stainless steel plates.
 Cooling water flows through the plates to lower the temperature of the material by conduction.
 The water is circulated through the plates in counter-current flow for enhanced thermal efficiency.

 A mass flow discharge device controls the product flow rate through the exchanger.
 The product moves slowly by gravity through the unit to create sufficient residence time to achieve the required cooling.
 A level control system ensures the product cooler operates at its optimum configuration.